saiday/JonSnow/README.md

 #### One more thing

 Congratulations, you got slack message when your service just deployed.
-One thing to do, add cron job on your service.
+One more thing to do, add cron job on your service.

 Hit Manage App button
 ![](doc/deployed.png)

 Hit Heroku Scheduler in Add-ons section
 ![](doc/heroku-scheduler.png)

 You will see this page, hit Add new job button
 ![](doc/add-job.png)

 Fill our command: `$ bin/JonSnow`, select preferred frequency and save.
-Done.
 ![](doc/job.png)

+DONE.

 This project is inspired by [LaunchKit](https://launchkit.io/) and [go-google-play-review-watcher](https://github.com/Konboi/go-google-play-review-watcher)